UMAprotocol/docs/docs/developers/pf-configuration.md

 ---
-title: Guidance on Selecting and Configuring Price Feeds
+title: Price Feed Configuration
-sidebar_label: Guidance on Selecting and Configuring Price Feeds
+sidebar_label: Price Feed Configuration
 ---

 Price feeds allow the creation of bots that can programmatically calculate prices off-chain and use this information to propose on optimistic price requests, dispute price proposals, monitor and liquidate sponsor positions or dispute liquidations.
 In the event of disputes being brought up to DVM for resolution price feeds can also assist UMA voters in their initial evaluation, though voters should always use human judgement to interpret obtained results.